 As long as you can site the modules in an area they will receive a good amount of sunlight, you can still reduce those bills from your utility company!

-Knowing the best solar panel direction is of great importance because it can help save you money in the long run, through generating more energy.
+Knowing the best solar panel direction is of great importance because it can help save you money in the long run, by generating more energy.

 One household can save between $10,000 to $30,000 during the lifetime service of their system.
 This means that solar panels aren’t only good for the environment, they’re good for your wallet too.